MoceanAPI/monday-two-way/README.md

 Yes.
 We are an international SMS provider.
 You can send out SMS both locally and internationally based on our price list.

 3. **What is the maximum characters per SMS I can put into the message?**

-160 characters for a normal text message, 70 characters for a Unicode text message (Arabic, Chinese, and etc)
+English messages can be up to 160 characters, while for Unicode text messages (including Arabic, Chinese, etc.), the limit is 70 characters.

+5. **Can I send long message content?**

+Yes, you can send long message content and your credit will be deducted based on the length of the message content.

-4. **Is there a limit to how many numbers I can send at one time?**
+6. **Is there a limit to how many numbers I can send at one time?**

 There is no limit on numbers to be sent in one go.

-5. **What format does my phone number need to be in?**
+6. **What format does my phone number need to be in?**

 Mobile phone numbers need to be entered in international formatting with the country code and without spaces, plus signs or leading zeros.

-6. **Can i receive updates and notifications in monday.com for every two way sms ?**

-Yes, you can configure to receive notification and updates in monday.com for every sms responded by your client

 **Did not find what you're looking for ?**